 You Can Not Join Us – Preppers Are Not A cult

 While preppers are somewhat of a community, we are not a group or cult.
 It is a very diverse community.
 Very few preppers are like those “doomsday preppers” you might see on TV.
 In fact, I don’t know any doomsday preppers.
 I don’t know anyone with a bunker or tank.
 Most of that is simply nutjobs and sensationalism.
 Please ignore that nonsense.

 You have to decide for yourself why you need to prepare and for what.
 Ultimately it is about becoming more self-reliant.
-We see just how stretched the authorities are in a crisis and they simply can’t help everyone in a meaningful way.
-We don’t want to fall victim to the system and we don’t have to.
+We see just how stretched the authorities are in a crisis, and they simply can’t help everyone meaningfully.
+We don’t want to fall victim to the system, and we don’t have to.